GS-4928/GS-4928.github.io/_posts/2024-04-09-Customer-Segmentation.md

 ### Context <a name="overview-context"></a>

-The Senior Management team from our client, a supermarket chain, are disagreeing about how customers are shopping, and how lifestyle choices may affect which food areas customers are shopping into, or more interestingly, not shopping into.
+The Senior Management team from our client, a supermarket chain, are disagreeing about how customers are shopping.
+The main disagreement revolves around how lifestyle choices may affect which food areas customers are shopping in, or more interestingly, not shopping in.

-They have asked us to use data, and Machine Learning to help segment up their customers based upon their engagement with each of the major food categories - aiding business understanding of the customer base, and to enhance the relevancy of targeted messaging & customer communications.
+They have asked us to use data and Machine Learning to help segment up their customers based upon their engagement with each of the major food categories - aiding business understanding of the customer base, and to enhance the relevancy of targeted messaging & customer communications.

 <br>
 <br>
 ### Actions <a name="overview-actions"></a>

-We firstly needed to compile the necessary data from sevaral tables in the database, namely the *transactions* table and the *product_areas* table.
-We joined together the relevant information using Pandas, and then aggregated the transactional data across product areas, from the most recent six month to a customer level.
+We firstly needed to compile the necessary data from sevaral tables in the provided database, namely the *transactions* table and the *product_areas* table.
+We joined together the relevant information using Pandas, and then aggregated the transactional data across product areas, from the most recent six months to a customer level.
 The final data for clustering is, for each customer, the percentage of sales allocated to each product area.

 As a starting point, we test & apply k-means clustering for this task.
-We need to apply some data pre-processing, most importantly feature scaling to ensure all variables exist on the same scale - a very important consideration for distance based algorithms such as k-means.
+We need to apply some data pre-processing, most importantly feature scaling to ensure all variables exist on the same scale - a very important consideration for distance based algorithms such as k-means as otherwise our results may be badly skewed.

 As k-means is an *unsupervised learning* approach, in other words there are no labels - we use a process known as *Within Cluster Sum of Squares (WCSS)* to understand what a "good" number of clusters or segments is.
+This measurement critera is also known as *inertia*

 Based upon this, we apply the k-means algorithm onto the product area data, append the clusters to our customer base, and then profile the resulting customer segments to understand what the differentiating factors were!
 <br>